Hierarchies

 men marueiled saying: What maner of

-man is this: as if they should say what
+: as if they should say what

 rare and singular man?
 Such a loue